-The net investment gain of the total ISBI Commingled Fund was approximately \$1,184.0 million during fiscal year 2019, resulting in a positive return of 7.1%.
+The net investment gain of the total ISBI Commingled Fund was approximately \$878.5 million during fiscal year 2020, resulting in a positive return of 4.6%.
 The actual rate of return earned by the System will vary from the return earned on the total ISBI Commingled Fund as the result of overall market conditions at the time of additional investments in or withdrawals from the ISBI Commingled Fund.
-For the three, five, and ten year period ended June 30, 2019, the ISBI Commingled Fund earned a compounded rate of return of 9.0%, 6.1%, and 9.2%, respectively.
+For the three, five, and ten year period ended June 30, 2020, the ISBI Commingled Fund earned a compounded rate of return of 6.4%, 6.1%, and 8.7%, respectively.

 The ISBI is exposed to general market risk.
 This general market risk is reflected in asset valuations fluctuating with market volatility.
 Any impact from market volatility on the ISBI's investment portfolio depends in large measure on how deep the market downturn is, how long it lasts, and how it fits within fiscal year reporting periods.
 The resulting market risk and associated realized and unrealized gains and losses could significantly impact the ISBI's financial condition.
+In light of the current global COVID-19 pandemic and associated national and global economic volatility, readers of these financial statements are advised that financial markets remain volatile and may experience significant changes on a daily basis.